aetheronhq/tech-radar/RADAR_TO_CURSOR_RULES.md

 **Key Points:**
 - `description`: Explains when the rule should be applied
-- `alwaysApply`: Set to `true` for rules that should always be active, `false` for context-dependent rules
+- `alwaysApply`: Set to `false` to allow the agent to include based on context
 - After the frontmatter, write clear instructions for the AI

 **Format Requirements:**
-- Each `.md` file MUST start with the YAML frontmatter between `---` markers
+- Each `.mdc` file MUST start with the YAML frontmatter between `---` markers
+- Files MUST use `.mdc` extension (NOT `.md`)
 - Use clear, directive language in the content (e.g., "ALWAYS use X", "NEVER suggest Y")
 - Write as instructions to an AI assistant
 - Keep rules actionable and specific

 ## Task Overview

-Convert `radar-entries.json` into 4 separate Cursor rule files, one for each quadrant:
+Convert `public/radar-entries.json` into 4 separate Cursor rule files, one for each quadrant.

+**REMEMBER: All files MUST use `.mdc` extension!**
-1. `.cursor/rules/radar/infrastructure.md`
+1. `.cursor/rules/radar/infrastructure.mdc`
-2. `.cursor/rules/radar/languages-frameworks.md`
+2. `.cursor/rules/radar/languages-frameworks.mdc`
-3. `.cursor/rules/radar/services-llms.md`
+3. `.cursor/rules/radar/services-llms.mdc`
-4. `.cursor/rules/radar/tools-methodologies.md`
+4. `.cursor/rules/radar/tools-methodologies.mdc`

 ## Source Data Structure

-The `radar-entries.json` file contains an array of technology entries with this structure:
+The `public/radar-entries.json` file contains an array of technology entries with this structure:
 ```json
 {
   "label": "Technology Name",